Turning an Incredible Executive Career Into the Independent Career You Want: Optimizing Your Resume, CV, and Bio

-In our ongoing blog series, we explore ways to grow your interim career and secure the opportunities you want.
+In our ongoing blog series, we explore ways to grow your executive career and secure the opportunities you want.
 In our last blog, Selling Yourself Clearly and Consistently, we shared tips for selling yourself clearly and consistently.
 In this post, we discuss the best ways to promote your unique skills sets on your resume, CV, and bio.

 What’s required: Clear differentiation, but also concise communication.